-At least 500 IU daily of Vitamin E is required to assist in protection of the liver cell membranes from free radicals and further oxidative damage.
+At least 5000 IU daily of Vitamin E is required to assist in protection of the liver cell membranes from free radicals and further oxidative damage.
 Works in synergy with selenium.
 This is important when there is excess iron, as this creates free radicals that damage the cells.
-Make sure you use vitamin E supplements which are natural (d-alpha-tocopherol); synthetic forms (dl-alpha-tocopherol) are derived from petrochemicals and are not well utilized by the body.
+Make sure you use vitamin E supplements which are natural (d-alpha-tocopherol); synthetic forms (dl-alpha-tocopherol) are not well utilized by the body.

-MSM (Methyl-Sulphonyl-Methane) is an organic form of the mineral sulphur.
-Sulphur is a vital component of healthy bile.
-Sulphur is needed to produce the powerful liver antioxidant called glutathione.
+MSM (Methyl-Sulphonyl-Methane) is an organic form of the mineral sulfur.
+Sulfur is a vital component of healthy bile.
+Sulfur is needed to produce the powerful liver antioxidant called glutathione.
 Vitamin C will neutralize free radicals generated during the phase 1 detoxification pathway in the liver.
 Toxic chemicals are far less dangerous if there is plenty of vitamin C in the liver.